 The objectives of the scheme are to restore integrity, competition and fair trading to the Chinese inbound group market and to empower Chinese tourists with knowledge and choice so they can exercise their consumer power in the market.

 To ensure ADS tourists receive a quality experience inbound tour operators (ITOs) and tour guides in Australia and OTOs in China are subject to a selection and monitoring process.
 A list of ADS approved ITOs and tour guides is available below under ‘Who is already in the scheme’.
 A list of ADS approved OTOs in China is available on the ComLaw website.

 What are the benefits of the ADS scheme?

 Australia’s position as one the first western destinations to be granted ADS gave it a strong start in marketing its tourism product to China.
 Australia’s ADS status allows Tourism Australia to market directly to Chinese consumers.

 The success of the ADS scheme has also helped to strengthen the Australia-China tourism relationship.
 Australia and China's commitment to fostering the growth of sustainable and quality tourism was reinforced through the signing of a five-year memorandum of understanding (MOU) between the Australian Government and the China National Tourism Administration on the ADS scheme in August 2006.
 The MOU was renewed by the two governments in April 2016 during Australia Week in China.

 What is Austrade’s role?

-Austrade manages Australia’s ADS scheme in conjunction with the Department of Immigration and Border Protection (DIBP) and Tourism Australia.
+Austrade manages Australia’s ADS scheme in conjunction with the Department of Home Affairs and Tourism Australia.
 Austrade’s main functions under the ADS scheme are:

-- Approving ITOs and tour guides to join the ADS scheme
+- Approval to join the ADS scheme for ITOs and tour guides

 - Ensuring ITOs and tour guides comply with the ADS Code of Business Standards and Ethics

-- Working with DIBP and other government agencies to address issues related to the ADS scheme such as tourism quality and the supply of Chinese speaking tour guides
+- Working with Home Affairs and other government agencies to address issues related to the ADS scheme such as tourism quality and the supply of Chinese speaking tour guides

 - Managing the ADS Advisory Panel which provides an interface between the Australian Government and the tourism industry on ADS matters.